 A new hotel opening or changing of flags has so many moving parts.
 As an owner or manager overseeing this transition, you are likely wearing multiple hats.
 Here is a hotel pre-opening marketing plan and checklist from a digital standpoint to ensure you are building your website presence.
 This should lay the foundation for a healthy channel mix that has reduced OTA dependency later down the road.

-1 Year Prior to Opening: FOUNDATION
+1 Year Pre Opening: FOUNDATION

 - Buy your preferred domain.
 Develop a 1-page site or temporarily redirect to a page on your management company site.
 This should have contact info about sales and careers.